 Ankle Support: Make sure to choose a pair of running sneakers that provides suitable heels enough for maintaining a flawless gait round to protect your ankles from harm.

-Elasticity: A flexible pair of shoes keep you going ahead with safety despite long-distance running, whereas a rigid pair of shoes increases the risks of injury.
+Elasticity: A flexible pair of shoes keeps you going safely despite long-distance running, whereas a rigid pair of shoes increases the risks of injury.

 How To Prevent Achilles Tendonitis During Running?